orsonteodoro/gcf2/profiles/gaming/README.md

  for performant and secure partitions and lowered security.

  There are cases were the security and performance are mutually exclusive.
- - Using -O0 will increase build speed but disable _FORTIFY_SOURCE mitigation.
+ - Using -O0 will cut build times by half but disable _FORTIFY_SOURCE mitigation.
    _FORTIFY_SOURCE acts like the inferior or demo version of ASan.
  - Using -O3 may optimize away or eliminate _FORTIFY_SOURCE checks lowering security.
 It is recommended to just keep it at -O2 for security marked